 James Ramsden and Sam Herlihy, co-founders of Michelin-starred Pidgin, have opened the doors to their second restaurant, Magpie, on the foodie haven of Heddon Street.

-A modern interpretation of the popular dim sum restaurants, Magpie diners can look forward to the fun of choosing their plates and even ready-made cocktails from trolleys wheeled around the restaurant.
+A modern interpretation of the popular dim sum restaurants, Magpie diners will have the fun of choosing their plates and even ready-made cocktails from trolleys wheeled around the restaurant.

-In an interview with London Evening Standard at neighbouring Hotel Café Royal, Ramsden and Herlihy nod to the quirky new concept, describing their new restaurant as “kind of wacky” with “odd but unquestionably lush dishes”.
+In an interview with London Evening Standard earlier this year, Ramsden and Herlihy nodded to the quirky new concept, describing Magpie as “kind of wacky” with “odd but unquestionably lush dishes”.

-Dishes will range from small cold plates of mackerel crudo and Hoi An-style terrine with nukazuke pickles, fermented in rice bran, to warming, moreish hot plates of udon noodles with paitan broth, calabrese sausage and cavolo nero.
+The menu will range from small cold plates of mackerel crudo and Hoi An-style terrine with nukazuke pickles fermented in rice bran, to warming, moreish hot dishes of udon noodles with paitan broth, calabrese sausage and cavolo nero.

-Fans of the restaurant duo’s ever-changing menu at Pidgin will also be delighted to discover some favourites including cod, fried enoki, fermented Jerusalem artichoke and cep oil.
-Samuel Fishwick [Evening Standard] also claims there’s also a secret off menu dish too, to whet diners’ appetites.
+Fans of the restaurant duo’s ever-changing menu at Pidgin will also be delighted to discover favourites including cod, fried enoki, fermented Jerusalem artichoke and cep oil, will also feature as part of their modern British menu.